Fault and No-Fault Divorce in Albany

 No-fault divorce is recognized in a section of the Domestic Relations Act 170(7) and must involve a breakdown of the marital relationship for a period of six months or more.
 The purpose of a no-fault divorce is to facilitate the judicial process when both parties want to accomplish the divorce with little to no litigation.
 It simplifies the pleadings so the spouses do not have to focus on battling over fault.

-Filing For No-Fault Divorce in Albany
+Filing For No-Fault Divorce

 To begin a no-fault divorce, one spouse must file a summons with a notice explaining the grounds and naming all parties involved.
 Alternatively, they can file a summons with a complaint that sets forth the parameters of fault.
 A specific description of the marriage break down is not necessary, only a sworn statement from one spouse stating that the marriage has been irretrievably broken for a period of six months or more, and cannot be mended.